 Public speaking is about love.

 Speaking in public has never come naturally to me, in fact, it's been a source of fear since childhood that I’ve worked to overcome.
-This challenging journey has been one that has allowed me to discover my drive for storytelling.
+This challenge has been one that has allowed me to discover my drive for storytelling.
 I've been overwhelmed by the positive responses I've received from those who have heard me speak.
 It's profound to witness how sharing stories can inspire and empower people.

 Recent lectures and topics